 We drove once again to the middle of nowhere, where even our 4WD was struggling at times.
 I was greeted by the lovely Loren.
 So that I would be able to focus on the tour, she was more covered than the others.
 However, Loren was sporting very feminist looking unshaved armpits.

-Loren showed me how and where the tribe grow their crops.
-In good years, they are almost completely self sufficient, with: Taro, sweet potato, sugar cane, avocado, mango, pigs, chickens, and even herbal medicines to help with ailments like the flu.
-Oh and of course, the men grow Kava and tobacco – how else will you pass the time in this remote part of a remote island?!
+Loren showed me how and where the tribe grows their own crops.
+In good years, they are almost completely self-sufficient, with Taro, sweet potato, sugar cane, avocado, mango, pigs, chickens, and even herbal medicines to help with ailments like the flu.
+Oh, and of course, the men grow Kava and tobacco – how else will you pass the time in this remote part of a remote island?!

 The children then made an appearance, playing a local version of a cross between hide and seek and ‘ring around the rosy’.